-Paul wanted to explain in greater detail some of the doctrine the Corinthians had misunderstood, possibly because of the false teachers who had infiltrated the Corinthian church.
-2 Corinthians has basically three sections:
+Paul wanted to explain in greater detail some of the doctrines the Corinthians had misunderstood, possibly because of the false teachers who had infiltrated the Corinthian church.

-The first section from chapter 1 to chapter 7 finds Paul defending his conduct and his unique ministry as an apostle.

-The second section from chapter 8 to chapter 9 reveals him urging the Corinthians to finish readying their collection for the needy saints in Jerusalem.

-The third section from chapter 10 to chapter 13 details his validation of his apostolic authority.
+- 2 Corinthians has basically three sections: - 1) Chapter 1 chapter 7: Paul is defending his conduct and his unique ministry as an apostle. - 2) Chapter 8 chapter 9: Paul is urging the Corinthians to finish readying their collection for the needy saints in Jerusalem. - 3) Chapter 10 chapter 13: Paul's validation of his apostolic authority.

-We find four points that apostle Paul wanted to relay to us:
+We find four points that the apostle Paul wanted to relay to us: